hawkchen/GettingStartedMvvm/automatic_ui_controlling/binding_ui_to_viewmodel.md

 data binding expression in component's attribute, and let ZK handle components for us.

-To bind a component to a ViewModel, we should apply a composer called **org.zkoss.bind.BindComposer**.
-This composer processes data binding expressions and initializes the ViewModel class.
-We then bind this component to a ViewModel by setting its **viewModel** attribute with following syntax:
+To bind a component to a ViewModel, we should set the component's **viewModel** attribute with following syntax:

 **`@id('ID') @init('FULL.QUALIFIED.CLASSNAME')`**